Airdate: August 27, 1997

-- They Killed Kenny Again: Kenny dies when he's accidentally shot by Ned — apparently having survived being torched by a fireball.
+- They Killed Kenny Again: Kenny dies when he's accidentally shot by Ned — apparently having survived being torched, then crushed by a fireball.

 - Too Dumb to Live: As mentioned above, three men take Officer Barbrady's obviously ridiculous PSA-styled "Duck and Cover" lava safety video seriously and do just that when lava floods towards them...they get cooked, obviously.

 - Two Decades Behind: Spoofed when a volcano covers much of the town with lava and the city screens a 1950s "duck-and-cover" safety short that is so hilariously useless it actually gets more townspeople killed.